Northeastern-Electric-Racing/MSB-FW.rs/README.md

 Various files:

-Top level `Cargo.toml`, `Embed.toml`, `build.rs`, and `rust-toolchain.toml` define the various parts of the embassy project.
+Top level `Cargo.toml`, `Embed.toml`, and `rust-toolchain.toml` define the various parts of the embassy project.
 See comments inside for how these were structure, but most follow embassy specification.

 The `crates` folder defines drivers or other code shared between projects.

-Top level folders like `msb-fw-rs`, and any other project, define projects which inherit explicity defined `Cargo.toml` dependencies, `build.rs` and `Embed.toml` settings, and more.
+Top level folders like `msb-fw-rs`, and any other project, define projects which inherit explicity defined `Cargo.toml` dependencies and `Embed.toml` settings, and more.
 They can also depend on a crate in the `crates` folder.

 This structure has multiple benefits, including:
 - Static versioning of all embassy and other dependencies, eliminating version conflicts for in-tree code